stuartellis/stuartellis-site-hugo/content/articles/aws-cli.md

 +++

-Notes on using the [command-line tool for AWS](https://aws.amazon.com/cli/).
+Notes on version 2 of the [command-line tool for AWS](https://aws.amazon.com/cli/).

 <!--more-->